myarik/website_monitoring/README.md

 # Website Monitoring Application

-This repository contains the source code for a simple monitoring application.
+This repository contains the source code for the monitoring application.
 The code is written on Python and uses Asyncio.

 ## Application schema